Skip to content

 By NASA/GSFC/MITI/ERSDAC/JAROS, and U.S./Japan ASTER Science Team – http://asterweb.jpl.nasa.gov/gallery-detail.asp?name=Richat, Public Domain, https://commons.wikimedia.org/w/index.php?curid=2974815

-It was at first believed to be an impact crater.
-However, it does not have the kinetic shock related features associated with such craters.
-Instead, it has features indicating that it was produced by an even application of pressure across its 50 km diameter.
+The Eye of the Sahara was first believed to be an impact crater.
+However, it doesn’t have the kinetic shock features associated with such craters.
+Instead, its features indicate that it was produced by an even application of pressure across its 50 km diameter.

-Current thinking is that it is a collapsed dome.
-Hot water or magma produced a circular hill which subsequently collapsed into the concentric circular structure we see today.
+So, current thinking suggests that it is a collapsed dome.
+Hot water or magma produced a circular hill that subsequently collapsed into the concentric circular structure we see today.

-Any electrical considerations have almost certainly been ignored since current mainstream cosmology does not take electromagnetic forces into account when dealing with meteorites.
+Furthermore, any electrical considerations have almost certainly been ignored.
+Because mainstream cosmology doesn’t take electromagnetic forces into account when dealing with meteorites.

 However, the Richat Structure has all the characteristics of an electrical event.
 It displays the tell tale twist of a Birkeland Current.

-The structure may well be the result of a meteorite that exploded differently than normal.
-Instead of a pin point explosion, the object may have produced a sheet of lightning.
+But if it is electrical in nature, it must have been created differently than normal.
+Instead of a pin point explosion, the incoming object must have produced something more like a sheet of lightning.

-This would have been an extremely powerful lightning event.
-It may have lifted the top soil off the entire 50 km diameter area.
-The subsequent explosion of the meteorite would have blown the top soil to the side.
+A subsequent explosion of the meteorite itself would then have blown the top soil to the side.

-Such a sheet lightning would also have produced a lot of gamma rays and positrons, which is the sort of stuff required for transmutations of elements.
+Furthermore, the lightning would’ve produced a lot of gamma rays and positrons.
+The sort of stuff required for transmutations of elements.

 Leave a Reply